TheCruzControll/box-take-home/README.md

 ## Game Design

 ### BoxShogi.java
-`BoxShogi.java` is the main driver for the project.
-It holds the main method and handling user inputs and creating an instances of a game depending on the command line flags.
+`BoxShogi.java` file is the main driver for the project.
+It holds the main method, handles user inputs and creates instances the game depending on the command line flag.

  ---
 ### Board.java
-The `board.java` represents the board on which the game will be played on.
+The `board.java` file represents the board on which the game will be played on.
 #### Design Decisions
 The board holds the state of the players, their pieces, and the relationship between them and their opponent.
 Although it seems more intuitive to have the players hold the state of themselves and their pieces, i ran into a brick wall when trying to access an opponents piece.
 This lead me down the road of having most of the state held by the board itself, using the pieces as somewhat of a secondary state holder knowing its owner and its own valid moves and using the player just to hold certain data such as captured pieces.
 This design decision made it much easier to check for checks and checkmates as I have access to every piece and their owner.